who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 ### 8.2 Temporal workflow and activities

-`FlowForgeWorkflowImpl` is a Temporal workflow implementation.
+`Nutanix Workflow OrchestratorWorkflowImpl` is a Temporal workflow implementation.
 It owns deterministic orchestration decisions: state transitions, dependency evaluation, asynchronous activity invocation, and child compensation workflow dispatch.

-`FlowForgeActivitiesImpl` is the activity implementation.
+`Nutanix Workflow OrchestratorActivitiesImpl` is the activity implementation.
 It performs side effects by resolving the task type through `ExecutorRegistry`, and it publishes execution projections to the metadata store.

 The worker is configured in `TemporalConfiguration`:

 - `WorkflowServiceStubs` connects to the configured Temporal target;
 - `WorkflowClient` uses the configured namespace;
 - `WorkerFactory` creates a worker for the configured task queue;
-- the worker registers `FlowForgeWorkflowImpl` and `FlowForgeActivitiesImpl`.
+- the worker registers `Nutanix Workflow OrchestratorWorkflowImpl` and `Nutanix Workflow OrchestratorActivitiesImpl`.

 ### 8.3 Failure and compensation